Quarter sawing

 Quarter sawing or quartersawing is a woodworking process that produces quarter-sawn or quarter-cut boards in the rip cutting of logs into lumber.
 The resulting lumber can also be called radially-sawn or simply quartered.
 There is widespread confusion between the terms rift sawn and quarter sawn, with the terms defined both with opposite meanings and as synonyms.

 Quarter-sawn boards have greater stability of form and size with less cupping (compared to flatsawn boards), shrinkage across the width, shake and splitting, and other good qualities.
 In some woods such as oak, the wood grain produces a decorative effect which shows a prominent ray fleck, while sapele is likely to produce a ribbon figure.
+Rift sawn boards are less dimensionally stable, but have straight grain on all four sides, while quarter sawn boards have straight grain on two sides.

 Description

 Quarter sawing is a process for rip cutting logs into lumber.
 It produces quarter-sawn or quarter-cut boards.
 The resulting lumber can also be called radially-sawn or simply quartered.

 Wood cut in this way is prized for certain applications, but it will tend to be more expensive as well.
 In cutting a log, quarter-sawn boards can be produced in several ways.
 However, if a log is cut for maximum yield, it will produce only a few quarter-sawn boards among the total.
-Conversely, if a log is cut to produce only quarter-sawn boards, there will be considerable waste.
+Conversely, if a log is cut to produce only quarter-sawn boards, there will be boards with less width and considerable waste.